geoelectric/ui_auto_best_practice/uiabp.md

 So let's take it one step further:

     def test_take_photos():
-        photo_count = 2
+        PHOTO_COUNT = 2
-        expected_thumbnails = photo_count
+        EXPECTED_THUMBNAILS = PHOTO_COUNT
-        expected_files = photo_count * 2
+        EXPECTED_FILES = PHOTO_COUNT * 2

         camera = Camera.launch()

         for i in xrange(photo_count):
             camera.take_a_photo()

-        assertEqual(camera.get_thumbnail_count(), expected_thumbnails, ...)
+        assertEqual(camera.get_thumbnail_count(), EXPECTED_THUMBNAILS, ...)
-        assertEqual(camera.get_file_count(), expected_files, ...)
+        assertEqual(camera.get_file_count(), EXPECTED_FILES, ...)

-You might recognize this as a similar solution to "We do care, and want or need to supply the information, but it *might* vary." above.
+You might recognize this as a similar solution to "We do care, and want or need to supply the information, but it *might* vary" above.
+We essentially treat `PHOTO_COUNT` as if it were a test parameter, only we define it as a constant within the test function.

 And that's much clearer.
 The rules are enumerated at the top, the relationship between files and photos is clearly articulated, and if we ever decide the test should take a different number of photos or to parameterize it--common situations, both--it's an easy change.

-We could remove `photo_count` and have:
+We could remove `PHOTO_COUNT` and have:

-    expected_thumbnails = 2
+    EXPECTED_THUMBNAILS = 2
-    expected_files = expected_thumbnails * 2
+    EXPECTED_FILES = EXPECTED_THUMBNAILS * 2

 That would address the core issue with not documenting the relationship.
 But it's not quite accurate.
 Thumbnails correlate with files but they don't cause them.
-By introducing `photo_count` it's absolutely clear that these two things both depend on the same variable, but not each other.
+By introducing `PHOTO_COUNT` it's absolutely clear that these two things both depend on the same variable, but not each other.
 The test is accurately communicated.

 Finally, you might consider patterns around data-driven tests and try: